0xFableOrg/0xFable/docs/architecture.md

 assumes the game creator is a player that will join the game.

 Once both players have joined the game, it starts automatically (currently the first joining player goes first, this can be changed in the future).
-As part of joining, each player has drawn an initial hand of cards, which will be rendered on the UI.
+Joining involves two transactions (for essential technical reaons, see later), one to join, and one draw the initial hand of cards.
+Once this is done for every player, the UI is rendered, showing the player's hand and the game board.

 Let's assume player A goes first.
 Here is how A's turn goes: